Joadevy/Informovies/README.md

 Besides, in future updates, it'll include a backend for auth users and keeping their directly bookmarks in a database instead of local storage.

 ### Features
+↠ Search for media
+↠ Media page with information about
+↠ Recommendations based on the content clicked
+↠ Movies page
+↠ Tv shows page
+↠ Filter content by genres
+↠ Actor page details

 ### Built with